lokeshmeher/bashrc-for-cmd/README.md

 1. Set aliases for different commands.
 2. Run compilers or other executables with whatever options you want without specifying those options everytime you run the program.
+3. Launch different apps and programs using aliases

 Note: